ottonascarella/textblur/README.markdown

 TextBlur
 ========

-TextBlur is a jQuery plugin that adds a new CSS hook (textBlur) to jQuery, so you can fake a Blur Filter using only CSS.
+TextBlur is a jQuery plugin that adds a CSS hook to jQuery so you can fake a Blur Filter on text using only CSS *text-shadow*.

 __Syntax could not be simpler:__